infodsagar/service-nsw-clone/README.md

 Photos and logos are used for education purpose only!!

-All right reserrved by Service NSW and Transport of NSW department.
+All right reserved by Service NSW and Transport of NSW department.

 ![ss2](https://user-images.githubusercontent.com/6619450/177310330-e79dbba7-aca3-4042-903c-d7a4a4f1c421.PNG)